 Many corporations, especially large railroad corporations like Norfolk Southern, CSX, Burlington Northern, Conrail, Amtrak, and others, fight asbestos cancer cases tooth and nail.
 Many corporate defense lawyers try to argue that the connection between your asbestos exposure and time at work was too “speculative” and will try to find any other period in your life that you may have been exposed to asbestos.
 Or, they will argue that some other external factor led to your cancer diagnosis.

-How Our Virginia Beach & Norfolk Railroad Mesothelioma Law Firm is Different
+How Our Virginia Beach and Norfolk Railroad Mesothelioma Law Firm Is Different